Edible Gardening Series: Question of the Week – Tomato seedlings

 There is an international non-profit organization that does much of the work of creating world-wide standards in the seed industry.
 They are called the International Seed Federation (ISF).
 The answer to how resistance ratings are determined is also a very complicated, technical one.
 To read a bit about how this process happens, visit ISF’s website:

-Q: Are tomatillos grown the way same as tomatoes?
+Q: Are tomatillos grown the way same way as tomatoes?

 For answers to more common tomato questions, click on the links below: